 - Basketball plays

 As you can see, the more you niche down, the longer the keyword or keyword phrase will be.
 These are called “long-tail keywords.”
-They are called long-tail keywords, not because of the length of the phrase, but due to the fact they are less search and less competitive.
+They are called long-tail keywords, not because of the length of the phrase, but because they are less search and less competitive.

 Simple math says you will still be talking to a high number of people even if you’re niching down as far as possible.
-Let’s take a look at the math:
+So let’s take a look at the math:

 - 8 billion people live on this planet